AJenbo/DiabloGrooboAnalysis/readme.md

 The team was able to find several candidates for dlvl 3 and 4 with a similar general layout but could not find an exact match for the pattern of tiles seen in the run.
 It is notable that dlvl 3, 4, and 9 are the only generated levels where Groobo is seen picking up any equipment.
 This observation suggests a potential correlation between item manipulation and level generation.

 While the team identified several potential methods for manipulating the game to achieve the observed outcome of dlvl 9, it was not possible to establish which specific method was used.
 However, the team did not discover any legitimate methods to do so from within the game itself.
+For additional details, see [[#Appendix B Diablo Modification Tools|Appendix B: Diablo Modification Tools]].
 ## Missing Gameplay

 Portions of gameplay are missing in multiple locations, although the encoder used may have introduced missing or duplicate frames, complicating analysis.
 For instance, At 1:28, a single frame of animation is missing.
 To demonstrate the issue, the team recreated the same movement in the same dlvl 9 layout and took screenshots of each frame during the animation of walking "down" (toward the bottom of the screen) and then turning to walk "up" (toward the top of the screen):